StarGate01/paraview-dev/README.md

 ## Demo files

 XMF files for demonstration can be found in the `test` directory of this repository.
+Some images can be found in the `test/images` directory.

 # Sources / Thanks to